-Using the traditional quilt block as our starting point we will enlarge and magnify an individual block of your choosing.
+Using the traditional quilt block or other set of compositional lines (bridge, building, etc…) as your starting point we will enlarge and magnify the lines of the structure and use them as our skeleton for building a pieced composition.
 From there we will explore a variety of ways to create texture, pattern, and repetition in that space.

 All leftover fabric, UFO’S, orphan blocks, and random strips of fabric are welcome in this class.
 We’ll take those pieces of what not and make them into a fun improvisational masterpieces.
 The focus of this workshop is on bit making (creating small improvisation-ally cut and pieced traditional quilt blocks) and composition.

 Working from a personal source of inspiration found in nature or place, students will learn the basics of creating improvisation-ally pieced abstract work.
 Students will learn about palette building (color theory) as well as how to create abstract pieced images.

 LINES + TRIANGLES = SQUARES

 This workshop empowers students to take the basic shapes of patchwork to a new level.
 We will start by learning how to create improvisation-ally cut and pieced stripes.
 These “stripes” made into traditional patchwork shapes will be the basis for creating dynamic patchwork.

 Students will use the traditional log cabin quilt block as well as other linear quilt block shapes as the starting point for creative and original compositions.
 Improvisational piecing, contemporary quilt design, and color are all discussed in this class.

 1/2 – 1 Day